celinebeier/highlights/ArchaeologicalScience/README.md

 - a research project about Lemnian Earth, created during the ARCHMAT Summer School, exploring how cultural heritage and contemporary life intersect
 - a paper on multispectral photogrammetry in cultural heritage science, prepared for the course Digital Techniques and Laboratory Practice in Archaeological Materials Science
 - a presentation on the use of Scanning Electron Microscopy (SEM) for the investigation of Portland cement in the conservation of building cultural heritage
+- my Master thesis written at the Museum of Cultural History in Oslo